Roswell Park Workforce Swells to Record Level With Latest Slate of Hires and Promotions

 This new Roswell Park department unites several clinical programs, including the critical care, hospitalist medicine, infectious diseases, benign hematology, cardiology, clinical genetics, endocrinology, gastroenterology, pulmonary and clinical prevention teams.
 Dr. Segal has been Chief of Infectious Diseases at Roswell Park since 2001.
 In his new role as Chair of Internal Medicine, he will provide mentorship to faculty at all levels and support collaborations between clinicians and scientists.

-Dr. Bangia, who served as an Assistant Professor in the Department of Immunology from 2001 to 2011, has rejoined Roswell Park and now directs the center’s education programs, which include doctoral and master’s degree programs, summer research experiences for high school and undergraduate students, and opportunities for younger students.
+Dr. Bangia, who served as an Assistant Professor in the Department of Immunology from 2001 to 2011, has rejoined Roswell Park and now directs the center’s education programs, which include doctoral and master’s degree programs as well as career development programs for students and postdoctoral fellows.
 A graduate of the doctoral program in immunology at the University of Toronto, Dr. Bangia also completed a postdoctoral fellowship at the Howard Hughes Medical Institute, Yale University School of Medicine.